crhntr/alg/dynamicshuffle/README.md

 For iterative (table based) solution see iterative.go.
 For a recursive solution see recursive.go.

+Python implementations are also included see iterative.py and recursive.py.

 ## Pseudocode
 Note the Go code is easier to read; however, I wanted to write out the algorithm to separate the Go stuff from the algorithm.
 Such as initalizing the boolean array and conditionally printing the verbose output.
 ```
 Given strings: w, u, v